-Market research methodically prepares your firm for market success.
-Bring your market research needs to me; you will receive insightful results.
+At Burkhardt & Co, our market research methodically prepares your firm for market success.
+Bring your market research needs to us; we “wrap around” relevant, meaningful data collection and market analysis for insightful results.

 Market Research: Quantitative and Qualitative Research